Grooming

 Nutrition is often overlooked and can promote both skin and coat health.

 Diet is often overlooked when it comes to managing your dog’s shedding habits.
-Ensuring your Doberman is eating a high-quality dry kibble will guarantee that your pup has the nutrients they need to maintain a shiny, smooth coat.
+Ensuring your Doberman is eating high-quality dry kibble will guarantee that your pup has the nutrients they need to maintain a healthy coat.
 Dog foods that have a good amount of Omega-3 Fatty acids will help to keep both their skin and coat balanced.
-Bottom line, don’t sleep on nutrition for your Doberman.
-Feeding them premium quality dog food has skin and coat benefits, on top of keeping your pup healthier, and longer.
+The bottom line is don’t sleep on nutrition for your Doberman.
+Feeding them premium quality dog food has skin and coat benefits, on top of keeping your pup healthier longer.

 Frequently Asked Questions

-Still haven’t answered your Doberman Pinscher shedding questions?
-We’ve compiled a list of common questions that we receive, in an effort to preemptively answer them.
-If there’s something we’ve missed here, feel free to drop us a line in the comments section!
+I’ve compiled a list of common questions, Doberman Pinscher-shedding questions I see in an effort to answer them preemptively.
+If there’s something I’ve missed, feel free to drop us a line in the comments section.

 You’ll never “stop” your Doberman from shedding.
-They are a single-coat breed, and will always shed.
-You can reduce it by following the tips & solutions we’ve outlined above.
+They are a single-coated breed and will always shed.
+You can reduce it by following the tips & solutions I’ve outlined above.

 Dobermans actually shed less than many different guardian breeds.
 When compared to the Rottweiler or compared to the German Shepherd, their fur is actually far more manageable when properly groomed.

 If you are thinking of welcoming a Doberman Pinscher into your home, shedding should be the least of your worries.
 Their shedding habits are easily managed with routine brushing, bathing, and a properly formulated dog shampoo.
-If you put regular grooming habits in place, the Doberman can make for a mess-free home guardian or companion dog for your family.
+If you establish regular grooming habits, the Doberman can make for a mess-free home guardian or companion dog for your family.

 The information provided through this website should not be used to diagnose or treat a health problem or disease; it is not intended to offer any legal opinion or advice or a substitute for professional safety or care advice.
 Please consult your health care provider, attorney, insurance expert, or product manual for professional advice.
 Products and services reviewed are provided by third parties; we are not responsible in any way for them, nor do we guarantee their functionality, utility, safety, or reliability.
 Our content is for educational purposes only.